MICHAEL P. MANESS a Biography

 2007 re-introduced Michael back to the World of marketing.
 He was still painting and raising money for now over 80 charities.
 In October in 3 days Mike’s collaboration ( 2 canvases and a painted Les Paul Donated by Gibson Guitars), with Rock and Roll Hall of Famer, Steve Cropper raised in donations $38,000.

-Michael Patrick Maness lives in Southaven, MS. He has had several one man shows throughout the South.
+Michael Patrick Maness lives in Southaven, MS. He has had several one man shows thought out the South.
 At present Mr. Maness’s goal is arranging art show’s to raise money for charities all across the world.

 Michael P. Maness is ARTbyMPM .com the Virtual Gallery